 You can see the PROPERTIES interface, by default, on the right side of the window.
 You can reposition it depending on how you work.
 If you cannot see it, click the Properties burger menu near the upper-right corner.

 If you cannot see the burger menu, it means that the custom workspace is enabled.
-You can make open the PROPERTIES by checking Windows » Properties or by pressing Shift, Control, and D together (Ctrl+Shift+D).
-If you want, you can make the PROPERTIES interface permanently visible by saving a new workspace in Windows » Workspace » New Workspace.
+You can open the PROPERTIES tab by checking Windows » Properties or by pressing Shift, Control, and D together (Ctrl+Shift+D).
+To make the PROPERTIES interface visible permanently, save a new workspace in Windows » Workspace » New Workspace.

 The Options tab provides you information about a slide object and some controls to reposition it.
 Some information and controls are not available to some slide objects.

 - The X and Y fields show the horizontal and vertical positions of the shape

 - The W and H fields show the width and height of the shape.

 - The Angle field shows the angle at which the object is rotated from its default position, with the default being 0 degrees.